Rothamsted/genomaps.js/docs/DevGuide.md

 ## Details about the build system

-The Genomaps.js build system is based on NPM, Gulp and Webpack.
+The Genomaps.js build system is based on NPM and Gulp.
 Namely:

 * The build process is started from NPM, which lookup for actions to run in the `scripts` section of the `package.json` file
-* Webpack is used to pick up files from third-party dependencies and the package.json configuration above takes care of running it before Gulp
 * Gulp is used for most of the building process, such as cleaning directories, packing all the dependencies in single files into `dist/`, running the test/demo server.

 These are the main tasks available from the [Gulp file](gulpfile.js):